Scuba Diving Gran Canaria: boat dives on the southwest coast

 Wreck of a little sailboat in the waters of the Canary Islands

-There is a number of wrecks to be found scuba diving on Gran Canaria
+There are several wrecks to be found scuba diving on Gran Canaria

 Is it better to go boat diving or shore diving in Gran Canaria?